Assistant Professor of Sociology & Criminal Justice

 B.A.
 Criminology, 1994, University of Northern Iowa

-Samantha recently joined the Department of Sociology and Criminal Justice at Simpson College in August 2013.
-She brings with her teaching and researching interests in courts/sentencing, community-based corrections, ethics and the criminal justice system, leadership, and law enforcement curricula.
+Hello!
+I joined the Department of Sociology and Criminal Justice at Simpson College in August 2013.
+I bring with me teaching and research interests in domestic violence, courts/sentencing, community-based corrections, and ethics and leadership in the criminal justice system.
+I also enjoy presenting on related topics, to various state-wide groups, in order to continue to serve the public good.

-Various non-profit work (such as the Family Service League’s Battered Women’s Shelter and Lutheran Social Services) and state positions (such as the Iowa 2nd Judicial District Department of Correctional Services and the Iowa Department of Public Health) round out Samantha’s desire to serve to the public good.
+My practitioner work includes work as a sworn federal law enforcement officer from 1998 until 2008 with the U.S. Probation Office for the Southern District of Iowa.
+Other non-profit work included Family Service League’s Battered Women’s Shelter and Lutheran Social Services and as well as government positions at the Iowa 2nd Judicial District Department of Correctional Services and the Iowa Department of Public Health.